This tutorial will explain how to show protected cells in Excel using conditional formatting, Microsoft Inquiry, or Search and Replace.

 Click the Format button to select the cell style, choose your preferred color, and press OK.
 Excel will show all protected cells!

-How to identify and show all protected cells using Find Function
+How to identify and show all protected cells using the FIND Function

 If you are unfamiliar with conditional formatting and the CELL function, here is a workaround with the Find Function in Excel.